Fischingen Abbey: 1852–1977: dissolution and abuse allegations

 The abbey premises were sold in 1852 to a textile factory.
 Later a business and trade school was set up here.
 In 1879 the buildings were acquired by the Catholic voluntary society "Verein St. Iddazell", who established in them the St. Iddazell orphanage.
 During this time, several cases of abuse have been uncovered which include physical, sexual and psychological abuse during the 1950s up to the 1970s.
 A commission was installed, which produced a report in 2014 that largely confirmed the accusations and identified lack of oversight by the authorities as a major contributing factor to the abuse.
 The report also uncovered that students were used as test subjects for non-approved drugs without informed consent and without proper approval by the authorities at the psychiatric hospital in Münsterlingen, experiments which were led by Roland Kuhn.

 The canton of Thurgau issued an official apology for the abuse in 2014.

 After the repeal in 1973 of the so-called "Article of exception" ("Ausnahmeartikel") in the Swiss constitution, which forbade the opening of new monasteries and the re-establishment of old ones, Fischingen was reopened as an independent priory in its former premises in 1977.

 In 1602 Fischingen joined the then newly established Swiss Congregation, now part of the Benedictine Confederation, and re-joined on its re-foundation in 1977.

-Today

-Several Benedictine monks (4 in August 2025) now reside again in the main building, which is also a hotel which specialises in seminars.

-Guided tours are available for the main building, a restaurant is also open to non-residents.

-A unique feature in the church is an ancient stone sarcophagus with small opening in base into which the faithful put their feet while making peace with their Maker.

-In 2015, the abbey added a brewery (Brauerei Kloster Fischingen), located in an outbuilding.
-Their bottled ales are available in the restaurant.